-These 10 Small Indoor Plants are easy to grow, take a little space, and add more appeal to the interior!
+These Small Indoor Plants are easy to grow and add an extraordinary appeal to the interiors without blocking a lot of space!

 1. Lucky Bamboo

-Lucky bamboo is not a real bamboo but a member of the lily family.
-This low maintenance tropical indoor plant is known to bring good luck and fortune.
-While it can become 2-3 feet tall over time, you can maintain its size by cutting the top off with a shear to the desired height.
-You can grow this plant either in the water or the soil, keeping in a location that is bright and receives filtered sunlight.
-Learn more about growing lucky bamboo indoors here and here!
+This low-maintenance tropical indoor plant is known to bring good luck and fortune.
+You can grow this plant either in the water or the soil, keeping it in a location that is bright and receives filtered sunlight.

-Lithops can be a beautiful addition to your indoor plants’ collection.
-These small indoor plants are super easy to grow if you have a sunny window.
-However, if you’re growing lithops in a tropical climate, keep them in a location that receives filtered sunlight.
-This succulent prefers warm indoor temperatures, so save it from cold drafts.
+Lithops can be a beautiful addition to your indoor plants collection.
+These small indoor plants are super easy to grow on a sunny windowsill or porch garden.

 3. Chinese Money Plant